rickmcgeer/bearborg-jupyter-ai/README.md

 ## Installation

-To install the extension, clone repo and then use pip to install:
+To install the extension, clone this repo and then use pip to install from the local directory:

 ```bash
 git clone https://github.com/lbnl-science-it/cborg-jupyter-ai.git